Category

-Driven by digitalization and advances in internet technology, television broadcasting now offers diverse services extending beyond traditional formats.
-Here, we explore the direction of television media development by examining the evolution of TV broadcasting services in the UK, a country that pioneered the digitalization of terrestrial broadcasting.
+With the advent of digitalization and the evolution of internet technology, television broadcasting has begun offering a variety of services that transcend traditional boundaries.
+Here, we will consider the direction of television media development by introducing the evolution of television broadcasting services in the UK, which pioneered the digitalization of terrestrial broadcasting ahead of other nations.

 Why focus on the UK case?